 For some business models, it’s useful to reuse your customers’ payment information across connected accounts.
-For example, a customer who makes a purchase from one of your connected sellers wouldn’t need to re-enter their credit card details to purchase from another seller.
+For example, a customer who makes a purchase from one of your connected sellers wouldn’t need to re-enter their credit card or bank account details to purchase from another seller.

 With Connect, this is possible by storing all Stripe Customer objects on the platform account.
 Whenever you’d like to reuse customer payment information, you’ll make an extra token creation API request to fetch the relevant data from Stripe.

 Storing Stripe customers

 Normally, without shared customers, you would save the Stripe Customer objects on each individual Stripe account.
 To share customers, you’ll instead save the customers on your (the platform owner) Stripe account.

 Be sure to use your own secret and publishable keys instead of the connected user’s authorization credentials.
 You want to save the customer objects on your own Stripe account, not on your users’ accounts.